md81544/latheControl/README.md

 For general movement of the carriage, use the arrow keys.
 Press the same key again (or spacebar) to stop.

 Control speed of motion with number keys.
-1-5 controls Z and 6 to 0 controls X.
+1-5 controls Z and 6 to 0 controls X. For finer control of speed, use the "-" and "+" (or "=") keys for the Z axis, and use the leader "x" with the same keys for the X axis (for example, press "x", then "-").

 "Nudging" the axes can be achieved with the "w", "a", "s", and "d" keys.
 If you're pressing these keys a lot, look at relative motion (below) instead.